-For the most comprehensive cover you'll need both types of liability cover, because public liability and treatment insurance cover different risks.
+For the most comprehensive cover you'll need both types of liability cover, because public/product liability (they're often sold together) and treatment insurance cover different risks.
 For example, public liability would cover your liability for accidents such as a client slipping and falling; treatment liability insurance would cover your professional services, for example a client suffering an injury as a result of your service.

 Hairdresser Employment Statistics